wtelecom/thedashboard/README.md

 # The Dashboard

+This repository began as a GitHub fork of lammoth/thedashboard.

 The Dashboard is an open source dashboard maker thought to show interactive graphics from any source.
 Our idea is make a versatile tool in order to interact with any data without efforts.